georgik/iotcraft/desktop-client/MULTI_CLIENT.md

-# Multi-Client Testing with xtask
+# Multi-Client Testing with ctask

-The xtask now includes a powerful `multi-client` command to run multiple IoTCraft client instances simultaneously for multiplayer testing.
-This supports both desktop and web clients, making it invaluable for testing MQTT synchronization, multiplayer interactions, and system performance under load.
+The ctask now includes a powerful `multi-client` command to run multiple IoTCraft client instances simultaneously for multiplayer testing.

 ## Features